 For example, if a full backup is done on Sunday, Monday's differential backup backs up all the files changed or added since Sunday's full backup.
-The differential backup performed on Tuesday then backs up all the changed files since Monday's full backup, including the files changed on Tuesday -- and so on for the rest of the week.
+The differential backup performed on Tuesday then backs up all the changed files since Sunday's full backup, including the files changed on Monday -- and this continues on a daily basis.

 Pros and cons of differential backups

 - If the full backup or any subsequent differential backup fails, the data recovery process cannot be completed.